Ten Worst LinkedIn Profile Mistakes

 There are seven key steps to take -

-- Prioritise.
+Prioritise.
 In terms of how skills are viewed, there's a Top 3 which are visible without a click, and then up to another 47.
-In my view, 50 skills are too many for the mind to assess - I can't enumerate 50 skills for anyone that I know.
+In my view, 50 skills are too many for the mind to assess.
+I can't enumerate 50 skills for anyone that I know.
 Try aiming for a maximum of 20 or 30.
-And decide what your Top Three skills are, and list them in order of importance - not just in the order of popularity so far, which is what LinkedIn shows as default.
+Decide what your Top Three skills are, and list them in order of importance - not just in the order of popularity so far, which is what LinkedIn shows as default.

-- Edit your skills.
-You can add new skills, and prioritise and then group similar skills together.
+Edit your skills.
+You can add new skills.
+Remove irrelevant ones.
 LinkedIn even has an Artificial Intelligence function which, when you go to add new skills, will suggest skills you may have, based on the text in your profile, and the existing skills in place.

-- Ask for endorsements.
+Ask for endorsements.
+These offer social proof.
 And an easy way to start getting endorsements for your skills is to give them.
 You can change your notification settings to receive an email when people endorse you, so that you can thank them, and as appropriate, also endorse their skills.
 Yes, it becomes a bit of a game, but it has an important purpose.

-- Don't sit back.
-Is it SEO, or Search Engine Optimisation or Search Engine Optimization people are searching for?
+Don't sit back.
+Is it SEO, or Search Engine Optimisation or Search Engine Optimization people are looking for?
 And as you now work optimising Apps for search, do you call it ASO or App Search Optimisation / Optimization?
-Things change, and people use different ways of naming things, and phrases evolve.
+You need to make a judgement call on things like this.
+Or add all the variants.
+Things change, people use different ways of naming things, and new terms and phrases evolve.
 Anyone remember describing working in 'New Media' or 'Web 2.0' in the early 2000s?
-No longer relevant - and if that skill is still there on your profile, it makes you look irrelevant and out of touch.
+No longer relevant - and if that skill is still lurking there on your profile, it makes you look irrelevant and out of touch.
 Keep it fresh.

 You don't have to stick to just 'work' skills, remember.